Ambroise Oyongo

-Ambroise Oyongo Bitolo (born 22 June 1991) is a Cameroonian professional footballer who plays as a left-back for the Cameroon national team.
+Ambroise Oyongo Bitolo (born 22 June 1991) is a Cameroonian professional footballer who plays as a left-back for Championnat National club Paris 13 Atletico.

 Club career

 Coton Sport

 Ambroise Oyongo began his career with Moussango FC of Yaoundé in 2008.
 His play with Moussango attracted the interest of top club Coton Sport FC who signed him in July 2010.
 He quickly established himself at the club winning the league title in his first year with Coton Sport.
 In 2011, he helped the club to the league and cup double.
 In 2013, he won another league title and helped lead Coton Sport to the semi-finals of the 2013 CAF Champions League.

 New York Red Bulls

 During the 2013 season, Oyongo went on trial with French side Lille and it was reported that he would be joining the Ligue 1 side during the 2014 January transfer window.
 The move never materialised and in January 2014 Oyongo went on trial with New York Red Bulls.
 He impressed during his trial and on 7 March 2014, he officially signed with the club.
 In his first season with New York, the versatile Oyongo was a key player for the club during the second half of the season as he made starts at both left-back and in midfield helping his side qualify for the league playoffs.
 On 30 October 2014, Oyongo assisted on Bradley Wright-Phillips winning goal in the last minute of the match helping New York defeat Sporting Kansas City and advance to the Eastern Conference Semifinals.